-Reading with your child is very important and we are encouraging the children to read regularly at home (at least 4 times a week).
+Reading with your child is very important, and we are encouraging the children to read regularly at home (at least 4 times a week) on Bug club.
 If your child is reading independently it would be great if you could take a few minutes to encourage them tell you about their book.
 Maybe you could ask them a few questions about why they think the author included certain events and what they think will happen next.
 Talking about characters feelings and the events will help with your child’s understanding of their current book but also help their comprehension skills which are assessed at the end of KS2 in the formal SATs tests.

 Spellings are set every week and tested the following week - please help your child to work on these at home.

 Music lessons take place every Thursday afternoon.
 Instruments need to be in school ready for lessons and taken home as regular practice helps; please encourage them to do so as it is the only way to learn!
 This is an amazing opportunity for your child – they have free use of an instrument for the year.